-Can I search the text of a G-Book®
+Searching the text of a G-Book®

-Now, G-Books can also be made text-searchable by adding the text as an invisible layer behind each page's graphical image.
+G-Books start out as images (scans or camera shots) of individual book or magazine pages assembled into large pdf files.
+So each page is essentially a photograph, not letters and words of text in a computer file, as in a text-based ebook (such as a plain-text pdf or a typical .epub file).
+G-Books can also be made text-searchable by adding the text as an invisible layer behind each page's graphical image.
 You see the image as usual, but the pdf software can search the text behind the image and highlight the image in the location of the matching text.
 G-Books that include this feature are listed in the store as Search Text: Yes (searchable text layer behind page images).
 As the technology improves we are producing more searchable text books.
 We will never remove the top image layer that gives the G-Book its "real" book quality, but where file sizes do not grow dramatically we will be adding more searchable books.
-There is an important caveat (which applies to most text-based ebooks as well): we don't have the resources to proofread the OCR results, so the hidden text behind the images will never be as perfect as the images.
-You might search for a word and find it in nine out of ten places, but the tenth might not have been accurately OCR'd.
-Still, 90% can be helpful if you're searching for specific terms, so we think it's worth adding this background text layer when it's feasible.
+There is an important caveat (which applies to many text-based ebooks as well): we don't have the resources to proofread the OCR results, so the hidden text behind the images will only be as accurate as the raw output of the OCR engine.
+You might search for a word and find it in nine out of ten places where it occurs in the book, but the tenth might not have been caught by the OCR software.
+Still, 90% can be helpful if you're searching for a specific term, so we think it's worth adding this background text layer when it's feasible.